 ~ Lemon Blueberry Waffles (Healthy Slow Cooking)

-~ Lemon Cake Donuts (Free Range Cookies) [this site is down temporarily]
+~ Lemon Cake Donuts (Free Range Cookies) (unfortunately, this site is no longer active)

 ~ Orange Blueberry Muffins (Cook Eat Paleo)

 ~ Orange Dark Chocolate Chip Scones (Elana’s Pantry)

 ~ Paleo Sweet Potato Muffins (Tessa, The Domestic Diva)

 ~ Savory Leek and Potato Brunch Muffins (Kickshaws)

 ~ Sneaky Chocolate Peanut Butter Muffins (ChaCha’s Gluten-Free Kitchen)